Romans in sub-Saharan Africa

 Between the first century BC and the fourth century AD, several expeditions and explorations to Lake Chad and western Africa were conducted by groups of military and commercial units of Romans who moved across the Sahara and into the interior of Africa and its coast.
 However, there was a more significant Roman and Greek presence in modern-day Eritrea and Ethiopia.
-The primary motivation for the expeditions was to secure sources of gold and spices from Axumite piracies.
+The primary motivation for the expeditions was to secure sources of gold and spices from Axumite piracy.

 Background

 Romans referred to sub-Saharan Africa as Aethiopia (Ethiopia), which referred to the people's "burned" skin.
 They also had available memoirs of the ancient Carthage explorer, Hanno the Navigator, being referenced by the Roman Pliny the Elder (c.
 23–79) and the Greek Arrian of Nicomedia (c.
 86–160).
-However, how much they were read, believed, or found interesting by the Romans is unknown.

 Characteristics

-The Romans organized expeditions to cross the Sahara along five different routes: